• Science

 Introduction: The history of the search for perpetual motion does not afford a single instance of ascertained success; all that wears any appearance of probability remains secret, and like other secrets, can not be defended in any satisfactory way against the opinions of the skeptical, who have in their favor, in this instance, an appeal to learned authorities against the principle of all such machines, and the total want of operativeness in all known practical results.
 Published statements afford sorry examples of talents and ingenuity strangely misapplied.
 Some, but very few, are slightly redeemed from contempt by a glimpse of novelty.
 Of genius all are deficient, and the reproductions of known fallacies show a remarkable ignorance of first principles on one side and of the most ordinary sources of information on the other. ... (more)

 Sign up for the email newsletter, and you will receive a daily dose of the science events and people for that day.
 Each newsletter may include a description and link to a feature article, some quotations from the scientists born or died on the day, and some quiz questions.
 Some days the scientist names or events are very familiar, and the questions are easier.
-Other days, the questions should raise your interest in knowning about the lesser known scientists.
-The answers are online if you are impatient, or they also come in the next day's newsletter. ... (more)
+Other days, the questions should raise your interest in knowing about the lesser known scientists.
+There is a link to instant answers online, or they also come in the next day's newsletter. ... (sign up)

-You can print out a calendar page for each month of the year which has a thumbnail picture of a scientist on each day.
-Usually it will be on the person's birth day, though some are on the date of death.
-Occasionally, an event is featured in the picture. ... (more)
+You can print out a calendar page for each month of the year which has a thumbnail picture related to a science anniversary on each day.
+Usually it will be on the person's birth day, some are on the date of death, and a few are for an event. ... (more)

 Philo T. Farnsworth George Washington Carver Jonas Salk Henry Ford Orville Wright Wilbur Wright Albert Einstein Charles H. Townes Charles Steinmetz J. C. R. Licklider John Von Neumann William H. Gates III Robert Goddard James Dewey Watson Wallace Hume Carothers Rachel Carson Willis Carrier Gertrude Elion Edwin H. Armstrong Robert Noyce Thomas Edison Click to go to Page for TODAY